ImogenWren/electrolysisMachine/README.md

 - Timer pulse should be controllable down to 1.0 mS, with a resolution of at least 0.5 mS, and accuracy of +-0.2 mS. (Exact values to be reviewed)
 - 0-2 mA current to voltage sensor with a resolution of at least 0.2 mA and accuracy of +-0.2 mA (Exact values to be reviewed)
 - Operation from 3S or less LiPo battery pack.
 (Can be reviewed and voltage increased if nessissary to achieve other design goals)
-- Battery Management System (BMS) Included.
+- Battery Management System (BMS) with USB-C AND 2.1mm DC jack (or similar generic connector) Included.
 - Passive Safety system to cut power if 2.0 +-0.2 mA is exceeded.
 - Passive safety system to cut power if 10s pulse time is exceeded.
 - Microcontroller will be AtMega328p OR Arduino Nano Dev board for ease of replication.